-Standard/ Item In Out of Reason(s) Inter- pretation headline earnings headline earnings pretation • Re-measurements of cash-settled share- based payment transactions.
-X carmings transactions are included in headline earnings.
-Similarly, consumption of the benefits embodied in the receipt of services under a share-based payment transaction is not a re- measurement.
-Included re-measurement (i) as defined.
-The re-measurements of cash-settled share-based payment transactions relate to the financing of the acquisition of IFRS 3 Δ Business Combinations Goodwill impairment.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) • Re-measurements of cash-settled share- based payment transactions. Х • Included re-measurement (i) as defined.
+The re-measurements of cash-settled share-based payment transactions relate to the financing of the acquisition of goods or services.
+IFRS 3 Δ Business Combinations Goodwill impairment.
 The recognised gain from a bargain purchase.
 Transaction costs.
-X X X X goods or services.
-Re-measurement.
+Subsequent re-measurement of contingent liabilities.
+Subsequent amortisation of reacquired rights.
+Subsequent re-measurement of contingent consideration (Note: there is no re-measurement if it is equity classified).
+Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for as a: Joint venture Associate IAS 39/IFRS 9 financial asset at fair value through profit or loss IAS 39 financial asset classified as an available-for-sale.
+(Note: IFRS 9 investments in equity instruments included in other comprehensive income - these are not recognised in profit or loss, therefore they do not affect headline earnings).
+X X X X X X X X X Re-measurement.
 In order to align the treatment with goodwill, it is treated on the same basis.
 Not a re-measurement.
-Subsequent re-measurement of contingent liabilities.
-Subsequent amortisation of reacquired rights.
-Subsequent re-measurement of contingent consideration (Note: there is X X X Included re-measurement (i) as defined.
+Included re-measurement (i) as defined.
 Included re-measurement (ii) as defined.
-Included re-measurement (i) as defined. contingent consideration (rote: after is no re-measurement if it is equity classified).
-Gains or losses on deemed disposals in terms of paragraph 42 where the disposal is of an asset previously accounted for as a: Joint venture -Associate -IAS 39/IFRS 9 financial asset at fair value through profit or loss -IAS 39 financial asset classified as an available-for-sale. Х X X X Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal.
-(Note: IFRS 9 investments in equity instruments included in other comprehensive income - these are not recognised in profit or loss, therefore they do not affect headline earnings).
-IFRS 4 Insurance ContractsLiability adequacy test. Х • Included re-measurement (i) as defined. • Impairment of reinsurance assets. Х • Included re-measurement (i) as defined. • Paragraph 31(b) amortisation and impairment. Х Included re-measurement (i) as defined.
-Included re-measurement (i) as • Paragraph 15 deferred acquisition costs (amortisation and impairment). Х • Included re-measurement (i) as defined.
+Included re-measurement (i) as defined.
+Re-measurement is dealt with in terms of the normal rules for a gain or loss on disposal.
+IFRS 4 Insurance Contracts Liability adequacy test.
+X • Included re-measurement (i) as defined.
+Impairment of reinsurance assets.
+Paragraph 31(b) amortisation and impairment.
+X X Included re-measurement (i) as defined.
+Included re-measurement (i) as defined. • Paragraph 15 deferred acquisition costs (amortisation and impairment). Х • Included re-measurement (i) as defined.